faraz9993/All_EIC_DevOps_Training/Day_34_Task.md

 ```

-### The commands I ran on data plane are as below:
+### The commands, I ran on data plane are as below:
 ```
 sudo apt-get update